 According to many REC’s distribution structure, sponsors are incentivized to provide distributions to investors so that they can hit their IRR hurdles faster.
 If they are not providing distributions, typically there is a good reason.

-If a sponsor choose to retain earnings to reinvest in the asset, then such investment could ultimately increase the value of the property.
-The sponsor may also choose to build reserves to cover for an increase in a liability not previously anticipated, thus avoiding a capital call.
+If a sponsor chooses to retain earnings to reinvest in the asset, then such investment could ultimately increase the value of the property.
+The sponsor may also choose to build reserves to cover for an increase in a liability not previously anticipated.
+Thus avoiding a capital call.

-In the latter case, the REC can closely monitor the performance of the asset to determine whether the property can generate enough cash flow to cover its operations and debt obligations.
+In the latter case, the REC can closely monitor the performance of the asset.
+They can determine whether the property can generate enough cash flow to cover its operations and debt obligations.

-For investments in which the REC hold a minority position, the REC would engage with the other equity holders to determine how to improve their ability to recover their investment.
+For investments in which the REC holds a minority position, the REC would engage with the other equity holders to determine how to improve their ability to recover their investment.
 The REC might also try to sell their interest to another equity holder.

-Because it stands last in line to be repaid, it is sometimes called “first loss” position.
-By the same token, it can also be the most profitable since, as a partner, investors share the potential appreciation of the property.
+Because it stands last in line to be repaid, common equity is sometimes called “first loss” position.
+By the same token, it can also be the most profitable.
+Since, as a partner, investors share the potential appreciation of the property.

-From Start To Finish
+Dealing With Underperforming Investments From Start To Finish

-Real estate investments involve risk and are not insured; as such, they run the risk of loss, including the loss of invested capital.
-Before investing, you should carefully review the offering materials and arrive at a realistic understanding of your own risk profile.
+Real estate investments involve risk and are not insured.
+As a result, they run the risk of loss, including the loss of invested capital.
+Any underperforming investments or money-losing investment is no fun.

-About the Author: Sam began investing his own money ever since he opened an online brokerage account in 1995.
-Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college working at Goldman Sachs and Credit Suisse.
-During this time, Sam received his MBA from UC Berkeley.
-In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $200,000 a year in passive income.
-He spends time playing tennis, hanging out with family, consulting for leading fintech companies and writing online to help others achieve financial freedom.
+About the Author: Sam worked in finance for 13 years.
+He received his undergraduate degree in Economics from The College of William & Mary and got his MBA from UC Berkeley.
+In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $250,000 a year in passive income.
+He spends time playing tennis, taking care of his family, and writing online to help others achieve financial freedom too.